-My solution is to blend up my own smoothies, using a few recipe hacks to lower the sugar content.
+My solution is to blend up my own smoothies, with a few recipe adjustments to lower the sugar content.
 It’s still great to include some fruit for sweetness and the health benefits provided by whole fruits.
 I just keep the fruit content to one serve, or two, max.

 I know it sounds weird.
 But replacing some of the fruit in your smoothie with a small handful of chopped and frozen zucchini helps to maintain the smoothie’s thickness while reducing sugar.
 It works in a similar way to frozen banana to thicken things up.
 You won’t taste it either.
 It’s best to chop up the zucchini before freezing it to make it easier for your blender.